Boats and Bikes

 Istanbul, Turkey, 2010 This was the last time we took our own bikes.
 I wrote and asked for permission to ride around the Turkish Grand Prix circuit, and amazingly they said yes.
 After that we headed to the island of Buyukada where no cars are allowed, where we stayed 3 nights and then went into the city where I got the worst case of food poisoning from a dodgy chicken curry.
 I thought I was going to die, and was bedridden for a week after returning home.

 Tallin, Estonia, 2011.
-The first trip to one of the Baltic countries, where we went to the old town of Tallin and then to the coast.
+The first trip to one of the Baltic countries, where we went to the old town of Tallinn and then to the coast.
 Being intrepid, we decided to venture back to our accommodation off-track through the woods that then became the thickest forest we’d ever encountered.
-It was a wonder we got out alive and not eaten by native bears that apparently do live there.
+It was a wonder we got out alive and not eaten by native bears that apparently do in fact live there.

 Tenerife, Spain, 2012 What could be better than being taken on a guided tour in a van up to the top of the volcano, and left to cycle all the way back to the costal town where we were staying?
 Well, it would have been better if the brakes on my hire-bike hadn’t broken.